gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 ##### Call `unstable_createNodeManifest`

 Next we will build up the `manifestId` and call `unstable_createNodeManifest`.
-The `manifestId` needs to be created with information that comes from the data source NOT Gatsby, which is why we use the `entryItem` id as opposed to the `entryNode` id.
+The `manifestId` needs to be created with information that comes from the CMS **NOT** Gatsby (the CMS will need to create the exact same manifest), which is why we use the `entryItem` id as opposed to the `entryNode` id.
 This `manifestId` must be uniquely tied to a specific revision of specific content.
 We use the CMS project space (you may not need this), the id of the content, and finally the timestamp that it was updated at.

 ```javascript:title=source-plugin/utils.js
 // highlight-start